 Human beings are exposed to PAHs via air and drinking water, but mostly by intake of food.
 Food contamination with PAHs largely arises from production practices, although environmental contamination is also an issue, since they are formed during incomplete combustion processes.
-Grains and raw products for the production of edible oil (e.g. olives) may be contaminated with PAHs through artificial drying whereas food from animal origin is mainly contaminated through processing, e.g. charcoal grilling, roasting, and smoking.
+Grains and raw products for the production of edible oil (e.g. olives) may be contaminated with PAHs through drying processes whereas food from animal origin is mainly contaminated through processing, e.g. charcoal grilling, roasting, and smoking.

-The primary tasks of the EU-RL are:
+The primary tasks are:

-to assist laboratories across the EU Member States with the development and validation of analytical methods,
+- to assist laboratories across the EU Member States with the development and validation of analytical methods,

-to organise comparative tests,
+- to organise comparative tests,

-to help harmonise official controls, and
+- to help harmonise official controls, and

-to help co-ordinate and develop further the analysis of all PAHs.
+- to help co-ordinate and develop further the analysis of all PAHs.

 These activities refer in particular to Commission Regulation (EC) No 1881/2006 as amended by Commission Regulation 835/2011 setting maximum levels of benzo[a]pyrene (BaP) and the sum of benzo(a)pyrene, Benz(a)anthracene, Benzo(b)fluoranthene and chrysene in various types of food, to Commission Regulation (EC) No 333/2007 as amended by Commissin Regulation 836/2011 laying down sampling and analysis measures for the official control of the levels of BaP in foodstuffs.
-To achieve these goals, the EU-RL works in close collaboration with national reference laboratories (NRLs).
+To achieve these goals, the EURL works in close collaboration with national reference laboratories (NRLs).